LordGolias/antistasi/README.md

 - Variables in the Logic `AS_persistent` named in the array `statSave/saveFuncs.AS_serverVariables`.
 - Variables in the Logic `AS_persistent_cities` named in the array `statSave/cityAttrs.AS_cityVars`.
 - Various global variables

+## Vehicles

+Vehicles are bought by FIA or AAF, or are spawned by NATO/CSAT.
+Afterwards:

+- NATO vehicles are locked and can not be sold/stored by FIA.
+- AAF/CSAT vehicles are unlocked and can be sold/used by FIA.
+- FIA vehicles are unlocked can be sold/used by FIA.
+- FIA personal vehicles are locked to others.

+### AAF Arsenal

+The AAF has an arsenal of vehicles that it buys with AAF money.
+AAF has different categories of vehicles that are defined in `AAFarsenal\init.sqf` that can be modified in the template (e.g. for RHS).